RyanLoi98/Expertz/README.md

 **Expertz** is a **Swift-based iOS application** connecting skilled professionals with clients.
 The platform provides a seamless, location-driven experience to discover, chat with, and securely pay verified experts across a range of services.

 Built with **Apple MapKit**, **Google Firebase**, and **Core Location**, Expertz features a verified review system (restricted to paying clients only), unbiased search results, and an **AliExpress-style escrow** payment system.
-The app is currently in development with a working version and ongoing improvements.
+The app is currently in development with a working version featuring many of the promised features and has ongoing improvements.

 > 🔍 **This project is posted for a demonstration of my coding ability, unauthorized reproduction and or alteration is strictly prohibited.**